What do you want to automate

 Delete an Event with the Google Calendar API

-Delete an event to the Google Calendar.
+Delete an event from a Google Calendar.
 See the documentation

 Try it